hUwUtao/gutenbird/README.md

 bun run build:linux
 ```

 This produces a distributable under `dist/` with the bundled `cardmaker` executable.
+The build script references the PyInstaller output directly and packages the app with an [`asar`](https://www.electronjs.org/docs/latest/tutorial/asar-archives) archive for smaller, tamper‑resistant bundles.

 #### windows
 On a Windows host, run: